-You might also check out whatmesober.com, Digital Dharma’s sister site, for other addiction-related material.
+You might check out whatmesober.com, Digital Dharma’s sister site, for other addiction-related material.

 Post-Acute Withdrawal Syndrome

 Note: This material was developed from Relapse Prevention seminars hosted by Terence Gorski, MS. I recommend his excellent “Staying Sober” and its accompanying workbook for anyone interested in following the subject further.
 Most of these concepts are Mr. Gorski’s, adapted by me for a series of relapse prevention lectures.